-2005-16: Seed pot with iconic Nampeyo eagle-tail design.
-This jar displays none of the Polacca design traits discussed above, rather the design techniques that make Nampeyo an artistic genus are displayed here.
+2005-16: Seedjar with iconic Nampeyo eagle-tail design.
+This pot displays none of the Polacca design traits discussed above.
+Instead the jar displays all of the design techniques and elements that certify Nampeyo as an artistic genus.
 Made about 1900-1905, the Sikyatki Revival is fully embodied by this eagle-tail seedjar.
 Thus, as mentioned above, it marks the recent end of the transition period from Polacca ware to the Sikyatki Revival, just as bowl 2014-06 (above) marked the beginning point of that transition.

 2014-01: Early ca 1905 Sikyatki Revival bowl with incurved red rim.
 The form and design of this bowl is entirely Sikyatki Revival.
 However the red rim is a throwback to the Polacca tradition.
 In this small way it links us to the transitional pots discussed above.